 Do you have a dual specialty practice, for example, pediatric dentistry and orthodontics, and you have been told that if you separate them you can gain a better search engine presence?
 Although it might be true, you need to be aware of the following things:

-It’s important to understand the difference between SEO and PPC (pay per click) advertising such as Google AdWords, as well as understand how they can work together.
+It’s important to understand the difference between SEO and PPC (pay per click) advertising such as Google Ads (formerly Google AdWords), as well as understand how they can work together.

 Search engine optimization works to improve your organic rankings, whereas PPC are ads that you pay to appear next to relevant searches.
 AdWords does not help improve your SEO rankings, but it can put your brand in front of more people.